masher92/GEOG_5790/Assignment2/Readme.md

 e.g. slope and elevation, which are readily available in public datasets.
 These models can be fitted using samples of peat depth measured manually.

 Linear models of peat depth based on slope and elevation are known to perform well in areas of shallower peat found on steeper slopes; however, in areas of deeper peat the factors governing peat formation are more complex and are less-well captured by a linear model.
-In these cases, geostatistical models which use spatial autocorrelation in the data are more accurate.
+In these cases, geostatistical models which assume spatial autocorrelation in the data are more accurate.
+For the benefits of geostatistical modeeling to be realised, it is essential that sampled peat depth locations are sufficiently close to one another to display spatial autocorrelation.
+It is also important that the range of slope and elevation values which are present are captured.

+The prevailing method for manual sampling of peat depth involves taking samples at a regular distance on a uniform grid.
+Unfortunately, the up-shot of this is that samples tend to be too far apart for the geostatistical model to perform.

+It is hoped that the creation of an easy-to-use tool would encourage practitioners to adopt a sampling approach which would facilitate more accurate modelling and mapping of peat depth.

 ## Installation/ A quickstart tutorial on how to ues it requirements, installation, configureaiton, how to use it.